Companioned Prayer

 This prayer is not just something that we do; it is time we spend being open to, and nurturing of, our awareness of God as the prime mover and shaper of our lives.
 And when we do that consciously and regularly, we find that we are carried forward in his hands by his love, in ways beyond our knowing, that guides us and transforms our understanding of ourselves as children of him who loves us deeply.

 So in faith we turn to God in prayer and give our self to him over and over again.
-While it is easy to learn the steps of Companioned Prayer with a friend or in a group, learning what the prayer experience truly offers is a process of growth.
+While it is easy to become familiar with the steps of Companioned Prayer with a friend or in a group, experiencing what the prayer truly offers is a process of growth.
 It takes time because it is real; it happens within you as you grow and as your faith and experience deepen in response to God’s love.

 Because the prayer experiences are subtle, it can be easy to initially dismiss their value and the value of the prayer.
 This seems to be true whether the initial experiences are profoundly personally meaningful or are of a more simple nature.
 The key to experiencing the personal growth of our formation in Christ is to understand that while individual prayer experiences gift us with God’s intimate mercy, the greater gift is his real presence to us.
 This is a presence of being in a personal relationship with our Lord, a presence and relationship that unfolds and develops over time as our awareness of him is nurtured through our many Companioned Prayer experiences.